awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-reserved-instances.md

 After you purchase a Reserved Instance, you cannot cancel your purchase\.
 However, you may be able to [modify](ri-modifying.md), [exchange](ri-convertible-exchange.md), or [sell](ri-market-general.md) your Reserved Instance if your needs change\.

-For more information about pricing, see [Amazon EC2 Reserved Instances Pricing](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/)\.
+For more information, see the [Amazon EC2 Reserved Instances Pricing page](http://aws.amazon.com/ec2/pricing/reserved-instances/pricing)\.

 ## Reserved Instance limits<a name="ri-limits"></a>